What is the Cotonou Partnership Agreement between the EU and African, Caribbean and Pacific countries?

 Increasing responsible investment in Africa, especially in sectors where the European Union has a value added, is among the EU's key priorities.
-The new Africa-Europe Alliance is not a stand-alone initiative.
+The new Africa-Europe Alliance for Sustainable Investment and Jobs is not a stand-alone initiative.
 It is part of the wider set of strategic frameworks and a crucial element to deliver on the AU-EU Abidjan Summit Declaration.

 What are the specific priorities proposed for the Caribbean region?